-Prior to joining C3, Michele completed his Ph.D. in Biotechnology and Biochemistry at Ghent University (Belgium), in the Department of Plant Systems Biology of VIB (Flanders Institute of Biotechnology), where he worked on the reconstruction of diatom and medicinal plant genome-scale metabolic networks, and characterised novel aspects of diatom carbohydrate and terpenoid metabolism.
+Prior to joining C3, Michele completed his Ph.D. in Biotechnology and Biochemistry at Ghent University (Belgium), in the VIB-UGent Center for Plant Systems Biology, where he worked on the reconstruction of diatom and plant genome-scale metabolic networks, and characterised novel aspects of diatom carbohydrate and terpenoid metabolism.

 2017 CSIRO Synthetic Biology Future Science Platform Fellowship

 - Algae and plant molecular biology and genetics

 Lead demonstrator in "Marine Productivity and Climate Change" UTS